avian2/gimp-plugin-onion-layers/README.md

 opacity and visibility.
 Hence this function is useful both to add a layer to all frames as well as quickly show or hide a layer in all frames.

-`python-fu-onion-add-frame` will add a new frame above the currently active one.
-It will renumber all other frames to keep consistent naming.
+`python-fu-onion-add-frame` will add a new frame above (i.e. appearing after) the currently active one.
+The new frame will have a number between the two existing frames.
 It will also create blank layers inside the new group, taking the current frame as a template.

+If there is no space for a new number (i.e. frames already have consecutive numbers) it will refuse to do anything.
+You can renumber frames using `python-fu-onion-renumber-frames` to fix this.

 `python-fu-onion-copy-layer` and `python-fu-onion-add-frame` only work when frames are layer groups, not single frames.